wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 ![http://reactiongifs.com/?p=24900](http://www.reactiongifs.com/r/idwt.gif)

-Granted, when done right, glueing tools can give awesome results.
+Granted, when done right, gluing tools can give awesome results.
 Kubernetes is a successful example of this.
-The difference of such project vs an average pipeline solution is simple: Kubernetes offer an extensive abstraction API layer on top of all the tools it uses.
+The difference between such a project and an average pipeline solution is simple: Kubernetes offers an extensive abstraction API layer on top of all the tools it uses.
 It smooths over differences between options so you don't have to.
-It also rely on a strongly typed and compiled language to provide both the coding security and functional testing needed.
+It also relies on a strongly typed and compiled language to provide both the coding security and functional testing needed.

-Don't get me wrong about vendored solutions.
-They deliver good value when you use them right and to its fullest.
+Don't get me wrong about vendor solutions.
+They deliver good value when you use them right and to their fullest.
 I have yet to see a company fully use all features of Jira, such as components, instead of relying on tags or external spreadsheets to sync up.

 ![http://reactiongifs.com/?p=22317](http://www.reactiongifs.com/r/emb1.gif)

 ## What about SRE?

 Although part of the market uses both roles interchangeably, they differ in key areas.
-Some good sources for in-depth understanding are the Google books about the topic.
+Some good sources for in-depth understanding are the books by Google about the topic.
 They are [available online for free](https://sre.google/books/).
-You can get a paperback or ebook copy on most stores as well.
-I'll briefly touch the points I feel the most important.
+You can get a paperback or ebook copy in most stores as well.
+I'll briefly touch on the points I feel are the most important.

 ### A superset